majadomanska/SPLIX/README.md

 The FASTA file may contain additional scaffolds not present in the GFF file.
 Only scaffolds present in the GFF annotation are analyzed.

-Intron names in the GFF annotation must contain information indicating whether the intron is conventional (C) or non-conventional (N).
+The conventional/non-conventional intron type (C or N) is extracted from the intron name in the GFF annotation.
+Therefore, intron names must end with `intronC/intronN`, `intron_C/intron_N` or `intron-C/intron-N`.

 The constitutive/alternative (const/alt) classification is inferred automatically by the pipeline and does not need to be included in the input files.